turbot/steampipe-mod-snowflake-compliance/security_overview/docs/security_overview.md

-To obtain the latest version of the official guide, please visit [Snowflake security overview and best practices](https://community.snowflake.com/s/article/Snowflake-Security-Overview-and-Best-Practices).
+To obtain the latest version of the official guide, please visit [Snowflake Security Overview and Best Practices](https://community.snowflake.com/s/article/Snowflake-Security-Overview-and-Best-Practices).

 ## Overview